Reviews You Can Rely On

 The Best Ultralight Tents for 2024

-Over the past 12 years, our expert ultralight fast-packers have researched and tested over 50 of the top ultralight tents on the market, with 15 of the best options in our current lineup.
-These tents have made it worldwide, from Iceland to Europe to Canada and throughout Asia.
-We've used them in storms, blustery weather, cold and icy conditions, and desert heat to give you an accurate account of their strengths and weaknesses.
+At GearLab, we've been testing and reviewing ultralight tents since 2012.
+Our expert ultralight fast-packers have researched and tested over 50 of the top ultralight tents on the market, traveling the world with them, from Iceland to Europe to Canada and throughout Asia.
+We've used them in storms, blustery weather, cold and icy conditions, and desert heat to get an accurate account of their strengths and weaknesses.
 We tested against metrics of livability, weight, weather protection, adaptability, and ease of setup in many different scenarios to give you this in-depth review and help make your tent purchasing decision that much easier, all with your budget in mind.

-We've tested the top tents of all shapes and sizes, but if you're looking to shave some weight and go ultralight, we can help.
-In addition to tents, we've tested the best ultralight sleeping bags as well as the best ultralight backpacks.
-If you don't need to go mega ultralight but are just hoping to drop a few pounds from your pack, we've also tested the best backpacking tents, which are lighter than their car camping counterparts.
-If you are building your gear collection from scratch, see backpacking checklist as a jumping-off point with some great advice.
+If you're looking to shave some weight and go ultralight, we can help.
+We've also put ultralight sleeping bags and ultralight backpacks to the test.
+If you don't need to go mega ultralight but are just hoping to drop a few pounds from your pack, we've also put backpacking tents to the test, which are lighter than their car camping counterparts.
+If you are building your gear collection from scratch, see our comprehensive backpacking checklist for some great advice to get started.

 Top 15 Ultralight Tents